 The certificate in German offers students the opportunity to develop proficiency in German, thereby complementing major(s) in other subjects across the university.
 It also strengthens the applications of students who intend to pursue careers or graduate study in areas where knowledge of German is useful.
 The certificate in German is open to all undergraduate students, including Special students who may already have completed majors and earned degrees.

-The certificate in German requires 15 credits of German course work beyond German 204 (Fourth Semester German), to include at least two courses from the 300 level or higher.
+The certificate in German requires 15 credits of German coursework beyond German 204 (Fourth Semester German), to include at least two courses from the 300 level or higher.
+All courses presented for the Certificate in German must be taught in German.
 Transfer and retro credits may not be applied toward the certificate, though German credits earned through a UW-sponsored study abroad program may.

 The Department of German works closely with International Academic Programs to provide a range of opportunities for study in Germany and the Netherlands, for majors and nonmajors alike.
 See the section on Academic Programs Abroad in this catalog for additional information on summer, one-semester, and full-academic-year programs.